Young Art 2027: Senses

 How will artists be notified of acceptance?

-Participating educators, adults, and youth representatives will be notified by email whether or not their students’ works of art have been selected for exhibition in Young Art 2025.
-Notification emails will be sent on or before January 20, 2025.
+Participating educators, adults, and youth representatives will be notified by email whether or not their students’ works of art have been selected for exhibition in Young Art 2027.
+Notification emails will be sent in December 2026.

 How are exhibiting students recognized?

-Students selected for the Museum’s exhibition will be invited to a celebration for Young Art 2025 artists, families, adult representatives, and educators on April 3, 2025.
+Students selected for the Museum’s exhibition will be invited to a celebration for Young Art 2027 artists, families, adult representatives, and educators in June 2027.

 Digital invitations to the reception will be sent to the adult representatives of exhibiting students who submitted the works of art.